top of page

 Picture_ Profile_Lamin-1.png

-I am a Postdoctoral Research Associate Fellow for Democracy Initiative at the Keough School of Global Affairs and the Kellogg Institute for International Studies at the University of Notre Dame.
-My research addresses the intersection of comparative political violence, national & international security, and democratization in Africa, Middle East and Beyond.
-I explore the complex relationships between informal and formal institutions, community radicalization, state-building, regime changes, political economy, democratic erosion, elections, and the dynamics of Westphalian and Weberian states—particularly in settler colonial and postcolonial contexts.
+I am a Postdoctoral Research Associate Fellow with the Democracy Initiative at the Keough School of Global Affairs and the Kellogg Institute for International Studies at the University of Notre Dame.
+My research explores the intersection of comparative political violence, security studies, politics, religion, and democracy.
+I analyze the complex relationships between informal and formal institutions to understand community radicalization, regime change, political economy, human rights, ethnicity and race politics, democratic erosion, elections, and the dynamics of Westphalian and Weberian states—especially in settler-colonial and postcolonial contexts.

-My research has won awards such as the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA), Social Science Research Council (SSRC)-International Dissertation Research Fellowship (IDRF), Buffet Institute for Global Studies (War & Society), Panofsky award for Program of African Studies, and other awards from the department of Political Science at Northwestern University.
+My research has received awards such as the Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA), Social Science Research Council (SSRC)-International Dissertation Research Fellowship (IDRF), Buffet Institute for Global Studies (War & Society), Panofsky Award for the Program of African Studies, and other honors from the Department of Political Science at Northwestern University.

-As an educator, I emphasize the important connections between Africa, the Middle East, and global perspectives.
-This approach broadens the horizons of my students and communities, empowering them to engage with larger thematic projects beyond their comfort zones.
-My research and teaching aim to help students who may not yet experience the global affairs and see these issues through a broader informed lens.
 My teaching philosophy aligns with the motto: “Expand Minds & Change the World!”
+As a former journalist and educator, I focus on the key connections within global community perspectives.
+This approach broadens my students' and communities' horizons, enabling them to engage with larger thematic projects beyond their comfort zones.
+My research and teaching aim to support students who may not yet have experienced global issues and help them view these topics through a broader, more informed perspective.

-Before joining the University of Notre Dame as Postdoctoral Fellow, I received my Ph.D. from Northwestern University and my BA from the University of Wisconsin-Madison.
+Before joining the University of Notre Dame as a Postdoctoral Research Fellow, I received both a Ph.D. and a Master’s degree from Northwestern University

 DEMOCRACY & POLITICAL VIOLENCE